Creating an analysis for senders of halt in GT packages

 compinedFilter | aFilter ].

-In this case we are interested just in halts comming from GT packages.
+In this case we are interested just in halts coming from GT packages.

 gtPackages := BaselineOfGToolkit gtRlAllValidRPackages